Rapp Brush: Philippines

 Brush and his division departed for Luzon, Philippines in late December 1944 and made an assault landing at Lingayen, Luzon on January 9, 1945, as the part of XIV Corps under his old friend, now-Major general Oscar Griswold.
 Brush and his command seized Lingayen airfield, and then occupied Bolinao Peninsula and San Miguel, before advanced toward Manila.

 After several weeks of fighting, Brush and his division captured the Clark Field, a former Army Air Corps base now used by Japanese Army for training of Kamikaze pilots.
-He then led his command in the mainland of Luzon, running into heavy fighting in the Fort Stotsenburg area and the Bambam Hills, before captured the Snake Hill and Storm King Mountain in February 1945.
-Grisswold then invited General Walter Krueger, Commander of Sixth Army to a ceremony marking the capture of Fort Stotsenburg, a former noted U.S. Army base.
+He then led his command into the mainland of Luzon, running into heavy fighting in the Fort Stotsenburg area and the Bamban Hills, before captured the Snake Hill and Storm King Mountain in February 1945.
+Griswold then invited General Walter Krueger, Commander of Sixth Army to a ceremony marking the capture of Fort Stotsenburg, a former noted U.S. Army base.
 Unfortunately Krueger who did not like National Guard units, was not satisfied with division's performance and doubted about its qualities.
-Grisswold who knew Brush from their common service in the Office of the Chief of Infantry back in 1935-1936 defended his old friend and his outfit.
-Krueger demanded the relief of Brush, but Grisswold declined to do so.
+Griswold who knew Brush from their common service in the Office of the Chief of Infantry back in 1935-1936 defended his old friend and his outfit.
+Krueger demanded the relief of Brush, but Griswold declined to do so.
 The relationship between Krueger and Brush became tense.

 In order to capture the Visayas Islands, an Island group in the Central Philippines, the islands of Panay and Negros were supposed to be captured first.
 Brush landed with his division on March 18, 1945, and after two days in the mountainous terrain, they successfully captured the island of Panay.
 The landing on Negros was commenced on March 29 and the 40th Division capture the city of Bacolod the following day.
 The capture of Talisay by Brush's division followed on April 2, and then all three regiments of the 40th Division pushed east into the rugged, mountainous interior of the island.
 The Japanese resisted stubbornly, aided by booby-trapped terrain, defended their fortified positions by day, and conducted harassing attacks at night.
 Soon, the 40th Division started using small infiltrating units to creep past tank traps and minefields, then scrambled uphill across open fields of fire to attack Japanese positions.